makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

   * sequential training appears to be slightly more data efficient,
     * both from comparing cost equivalent curves in Figure 2 and on full dataset

-### Finding 2: Sequential training rarely hurts performance.
-While multitask
+### Finding 2: Sequential training rarely hurts performance

 ### Finding 3: Multitask training helps most often in the low-data regime

 * One mystery researchers currently face is the inconsistent effect of multitsk
-* Cost equivalent curves reveal one potential explanation: multitask learning tends to help when data is scarce, but may hurt performance if plentiful.
-In
+* Cost equivalent curves reveal one potential explanation: multitask learning tends to help when data is scarce, but may hurt performance if plentiful

 ## 4.2 What Transfers Best for Common Sense?